To make your experience with the Craft Fair more enjoyable a map, program and schedule of events will be provided closer to the event.

 There is also a group discount, for groups of 10 or more, which must be booked online.

-The Tasmanian Craft Fair is spread across 9 venues throughout the picturesque town of Deloraine.
+The Tasmanian Craft Fair is spread across 8 venues and 5 galleries throughout the picturesque town of Deloraine.
 Free shuttle buses depart each venue regularly, or the venues are a short walk from each other if you’re after a healthy stroll.

 Take A Break: The Australian Breastfeeding Association will again provide a relaxing haven for families at Venue 5 (Community Complex) and Venue 7 (in the Showgrounds secretary’s office).